We are excited to announce the second round of the Screenwriters Lab of the Jewish Writers’ Initiative, which is opening applications May 1st, 2023!

-Featuring three seminars in Los Angeles, New York, and Israel, the Initiative provides participants with the opportunity to learn from high-level industry professionals, educators, and project-related experts, to enhance their craft, connect with relevant Jewish sources and ideas, and develop their projects.
+Featuring three in-person seminars - Los Angeles, New York, and Israel - and occasional Zoom sessions, the Initiative provides participants with the opportunity to learn from high-level industry professionals, Jewish educators, production financiers and project-related experts to enhance their craft, connect with relevant Jewish sources and ideas, and develop their projects.
 Travel and other expenses are included.

-Between seminars, writers develop their scripts, supported by experienced, one-on-one mentors and Jewish subject matter consultants, along with access to additional resources provided by the Initiative.
+Between seminars, writers develop their scripts with support from experienced, one-on-one mentors and Jewish subject matter consultants, along with access to additional resources coordinated through the Initiative.

-Each member of our group of up to 15 writers receives a stipend of $36,000 in a non-exclusive relationship to create their product, affording them – within a set schedule and with output milestones – the comfort, means, and time to develop their projects.
-Writers own their scripts or screenplays when the program concludes and will have the opportunity to pitch their scripts to a group of experienced producers and financiers.
+Each member of our group of up to 13 writers receives a $10,000 stipend in a non-exclusive relationship to create their product within a set schedule and output milestones.
+Writers own their screenplays when the program concludes and will have the opportunity to pitch their scripts to a group of experienced producers and financiers.

 Scripts should be commercially viable narratives that explore Jewish themes, such as Jewish identity, culture, values, heritage, religion, spirituality, or history.